The Best 15 Workouts for People Who Hate Exercise

 - Wall Push-Ups in the shower: While you’re waiting for your conditioner to work, put your hands on the wall opposite your shoulders and take a small step back, feet side by side.
 Sink into a wall-pushup by bending at the elbows until you’re close to the wall, then press back out.
 Repeat 10 times.

 - Marching on the toilet: With both feet planted hip-distance apart, make “genie arms” by holding your left arm out in front of your chest and bend it at the elbow at a 90-degree angle; place the right arm on top of the left.
 Keep your arms in place as you exhale, drawing your belly button into the spine (feel like you’re zipping up tight jeans).
 Lift your right knee up toward the ceiling, the foot coming off the floor only a few inches.
 Repeat the other side for at least 10 Pilates-style “marches.”
-Just be sure to avoid these 16 moves that fitness instructors think are a waste of time.

 - American Journal of Epidemiology: "Prolonged Leisure Time Spent Sitting in Relation to Cause-Specific Mortality in a Large US Cohort"